 All the cottages are within walking distance to local market town for shops, bar/restaurants, river fishing and tennis courts.
 Ideal for large parties, long and short term lets.

 The Cavalier suite in the chateau has its own entrance and from the chateau courtyard you will find a spacious open plan sitting room/dining room and kitchen.
 Stone turret stairs lead to the first floor, where there is 1 twin bedroom, 1 double bedroom and a shower room.
 There is a table, chairs and sun canopy in the courtyard for this suite along with a barbecue.
-Sunday is changeover day during July and August.
+Changeover day can be flexible, please request.